 Payments by cash/check help to keep our fees (and yours!) low.
 Payments can be made by exact cash, check, or MasterCard/Visa/Discover/American Express.
 Credit card payments may be made online or in person at Rhapsody during normal business hours.

 There is an annual registration fee of $40 per household.
 Lesson tuition may be paid in full or in installment payments.
 Please see our policies for full tuition payment information.

 Make-up options may be offered if 24 hours’ notice is given (see Absences for reporting instructions).
 See our policies for additional details.
 Makeup options for up to two student-canceled lessons may be offered throughout the academic year as a courtesy.
 Makeups are not guaranteed.
 There are no makeups for missed group classes.

 To request withdrawal from lessons, first consult with your instructor, or the RAC manager or director.
 If withdrawal becomes necessary, fill out this form at least 4 weeks prior to your anticipated termination date.
 See policies for details.

-If a teacher cancels a lesson or class, an alternative, a makeup date will be offered.
+If a teacher cancels a lesson or class, an alternative, a makeup date will be offered, or a substitute instructor will be assigned.
 This policy also applies when Rhapsody cancels lessons or classes due to inclement weather or other emergency.

 To the extent that funds permit, Rhapsody Arts Center offers financial aid to qualifying students in the form of reduced tuition.
 Applications may be made on the Scholarships page.
 Financial aid, based on need, is determined using a sliding scale that considers family financial resources and other factors.
 Re-application is required for each new session.
 All applications and awards remain confidential.

 Yes!
 If you would like to help a deserving Rhapsody Arts Center student by endowing a scholarship, please contact our board president via e-mail at email@example.com or by calling the office at 608-848-2045.
 Donations are also accepted online.
 Scholarships can be set up in any financial amount and can be named for you or a loved one.